steffen555/foosball-elo-benchmark/index.md

 - A player's skill level is constant throughout the series of simulated games

 ## First run - 1v1 classic Elo
-In the first evaluation, and as a bit of a warm-up, we use the classic Elo ranking system known from chess on 1v1 games.
+In the first evaluation, and as a bit of a warm-up and intro to the setup, we use the classic Elo ranking system known from chess on 1v1 games.
 A game is either won or lost, and the winner is the player with the most points at the end of the game.
 The procedure is described here:
 ``` python
 def run():
     player_list = init_players()